 Once you feel like you totally conquered your first habit (I’d give it a month at least) – and with “conquered” I mean you feel like it takes you little to no effort to perform it – you can go to the next one.

-2. YOU ADOPT THE ‘ALL OR NOTHING’ MINDSET
+2. YOU ADOPT AN ‘ALL OR NOTHING’ MINDSET

 It’s actually more than common and okay to fall off from time to time.
 Maybe one day you’re too physically tired to exercise, or you have a scheduled appointment.
 It’s okay.